FuzzyLitchi/morningstar/README.md

 remove asserts (and losing some of the type guarentees) makes it run at 2.765 seconds. about 1.1 seconds less.
 28% decrease.
 Small potatoes

 Made expansion fast. now it's 1.846 sec with no other optimization. :sunglasses:

+Made the P permutation fast. now it's 0.602 seconds.
+I don't think opt-level=3 or debug_asserts are gonna do much.